sixwinds/just-utils/doc/api.md

 // default method is GET ApiSender.send('http://demo/api/get').then(function(resultJson) {
-  // do somthing with resultJson
+  // do something with resultJson
 });
 ```